-In subsequent years, observers have noted four visible effects of the regime shift.
-First, consultation has increased between firms and large shareholders, or at least with the leading institutional investor groups 42 and with the proxy services firms, RREV and IVIS.
-The communications range from the perfunctory to the serious.
-Second, rejections of remuneration reports have been rare, only eight over the six year history of the new regime, all but GlaxoSmithKline involving small firms.
-Deloitte has reported that over the period only 10 percent of a large sample of firms received a negative vote of 20% or more.
-Nevertheless, in recent years, the proxy services firms have recommended negative votes in 10-15% of cases, principally involving smaller firms.
-Presumably most firms shape their compensation policies to avoid negative shareholder votes.
-There is also some evidence that firms receiving a significant negative vote in one year receive a much higher positive vote in the subsequent year, suggesting that most firms accommodate to shareholder views.
-Third, the leading associations of institutional investors, the ABI and the NAPF, have extended their compensation influence
+In subsequent years, observers have noted four visible effects of the regime shift.73 First, consultation has increased between firms and large shareholders, or at least with the leading institutional investor groups74 and with the proxy services firms, RREV and IVIS.75 The communications range from the perfunctory to the serious.

+Second, rejections of remuneration reports have been rare-only eight over the six-year history of the new regime-with all but GlaxoSmithKline's involving small firms.
+Deloitte has reported that only ten percent of a large sample of firms received a negative vote of twenty percent or more over this period.
+Nevertheless, in recent years, the proxy services firms have recommended negative votes in ten to fifteen percent of cases, principally involving smaller firms.
+There is also some evidence that firms receiving a significant negative vote in one year receive a much higher positive vote in the subsequent year, suggesting that such firms make changes to accommodate shareholder views.76